pennyl67/openminted-guidelines/guidelines_for_providers_of_corpora/recommended_schema_for_corpora.md

-## ​Recommended schema for corpora {#recommended-schema-for-corpora}
+## ​Recommended metadata for corpora {#recommended-schema-for-corpora}

-### Overview {#overview}

 This section includes a synopsis of the minimal schema for corpora, i.e. the subset of M(andatory) and strongly R(ecommended) metadata elements.
-Additional elements required for the management of the metadata record (e.g. _metadataCreationDate, metadataCreator_ etc.) are not presented here, as they are to be handled by the OMTD platform.
+Additional elements required for the management of metadata record (e.g. _metadataCreationDate, metadataCreator_ etc.) are not presented here, as they are to be handled by the OMTD platform.

 For annotated corpora, see [here](metadata-schema-for-annotated-corpora.md).